-16 The Future of Science in the Age of Machine Learning
+15 The Future of Science in the Age of Machine Learning

 We have reached the end of our little journey.
 Remember how we started with examples of scientists using machine learning to gain insights?
 From there, we evaluated machine learning from the perspective of different scientific goals, such as prediction, control, explanation, and understanding.
-We argued that machine learning has great potential to become a mainstay of scientific problem solving.
+We argued that machine learning has great potential to become a mainstay of scientific problem-solving.
 However, bare-bones supervised machine learning does not do the trick – we need add-ons such as interpretability, uncertainty quantification, and the integration of causal knowledge, all of which we systematically introduced in dedicated chapters.
 One by one, we addressed how to “fix” the shortcomings of machine learning for science: Generalization, domain knowledge, interpretability, causality, robustness, uncertainty, reproducibility, and reporting.

 In this final chapter, we speculate about the future of science in the age of machine learning.
 How will scientists integrate machine learning into their research?
 Will some sciences remain untouched by machine learning?
 What will be the role of future scientists in the face of machine learning automation?

-16.1 No science without machine learning?
+15.1 No science without machine learning

 In early 2023, we started brainstorming and conceptualizing this book.
 By this time, the increasing use of machine learning models in science was becoming apparent, even in fields we wouldn’t have thought to find machine learning in, such as anthropology and theoretical physics.
 Around the same time, in November 2022 to be exact, ChatGPT was released.
 One of many large language models that could be used as chatbots and for many natural language tasks.
 Today, these models can even integrate other inputs such as images.
-These large language models have a lot of potential and we can already see an impact on science:
+These so-called foundation models have a lot of potential and we can already see an impact on science:

-Large language models have opened up new types of problems for the application of machine learning in science.
+Foundation models have opened up new types of problems for the application of machine learning in science.
 We believe that in the future all sciences – not just the natural and social sciences but also the humanities – will integrate machine learning into their research.
 Machine learning will even be used in disciplines that have been beyond quantitative treatment like literature sciences, history, and philosophy.
 We do not claim that this development will always be for the better.

-16.2 No science without humans
+15.2 No science without humans

 • Scientists no longer have to solve numerical equations by hand.